-Donald Trump spent the last day of his US presidential campaign before Election Day mostly in North Carolina, a state he appears to lead by one percent in an average of 16 recent polls, but his advisers told several media outlets over the weekend that the Tar Heel State continues to worry them.
+Donald Trump spent the last day of his US presidential campaign before Election Day mostly in North Carolina, a state he appears to lead by one percent in an average of 16 recent polls.
+Still, his advisers told several media outlets over the weekend that the Tar Heel State continues to worry them.
 While flying to stops around the country over the past three days, Trump has made it a point to visit the southern state on all three days.

-On Monday, his ambitious schedule included two stops in North Carolina, one in Michigan and two in the critical swing state of Pennsylvania.
+On Monday, his ambitious schedule included two stops in North Carolina, one in Michigan, and two in the critical swing state of Pennsylvania.

 JOIN US ON TELEGRAM